-NJ FamilyCare/Medicaid provides health care coverage for adults age 19-64 who live in New Jersey and who are either U.S. Citizens or qualified immigrants.
-For an adult to qualify for NJ FamilyCare, the total family income must be at or below 138% of the Federal Poverty Level.
-For a single person, that is $1,800 a month; for a family of 4, that is $3,698 a month (2025 guidelines).
+NJ FamilyCare/Medicaid provides health care coverage for pregnant women who live in New Jersey and who are either U.S. Citizens or lawfully present immigrants.
+To qualify for NJ FamilyCare, the total family income must be at or below 205% of the Federal Poverty Level.
+For a family of 4, that is $5,638 a month (2026 guidelines).

 Pregnant women who do not qualify for NJ FamilyCare